mattduguid/mcp-101/README.md

 - windows
   - F5

-Open command palette from the dev host in its own window,
+open command palette from the dev host in its own window,

 - all OSes
   - Ctrl + Shift + P

-Type "MCP Chat: Open Local Assistant", and it will load allowing queries to be made against your custom content,
+type "MCP Chat: Open Local Assistant" (the name we gave it in "package.json") and it will load allowing queries to be made against your custom content,

 ![vscode extension using MCP server](md/extension-vscode.png "vscode extension using MCP server")